Uttarakhand Char Dham Yatra Places

 Kedarnath yatra got held back by a day, but we held back our breath as suspense grew.
 We landed in a brand new look temple town, on a helipad that’s only 1km away from the temple.
-It won’t be long before the temple town gets its vibrant life back, to carry forward fresh memories.
+It won’t be long before the temple town gets its vibrant life back to carry forward fresh memories.

 About Kedarnath Temple

-The Shivling you see here isn’t the familiar shape, but it’s the back hump of the Nandi avatar of Shiva who hid inside the ground, unwilling to bless the Pandavas who came in search of him after Mahabharat war.
+The Shivling you see here isn’t the familiar shape, but it’s the back hump of the Nandi avatar of Shiva who hid inside the ground, unwilling to bless the Pandavas who came in search of him after the Mahabharat war.

 The passage by the road stayed risky, for you never know if a large loose boulder would fall right on your path.
-All along the way earthmovers, JCB in popular parlance, stood from precarious positions on mountainous terrains, working their way.
+All along the way, earthmovers, JCB in popular parlance, stood from precarious positions on mountainous terrains, working their way.
 Landslides are most common, and it’s a way of life for those who live here.

 Today came our day to face the truth of this life.
-At the Lambagad/Lambagarh area (a known landslide zone between Pandukeshwar and Jaypee Camp, Shivpuram) all traffic on either side halted.
+At the Lambagad/Lambagarh area (a known landslide zone between Pandukeshwar and Jaypee Camp, Shivpuram), all traffic on either side halted.
 A huge queue of buses, cars, jeeps got parked on the narrow stretch of the road.

 About Badrinath Temple

-Badrinath temple, situated at 10170 feet, surrounded by Nar Parbat, Narayana Parbat and Neelkanth Peak, has had a chequered history.
+Badrinath temple, at 10170 feet, surrounded by Nar Parbat, Narayana Parbat, and Neelkanth Peak, has had a chequered history.
 The Vishnu idol, made of Black Saligram stone, sits in Padmasana (a meditative pose) since He did penance here.
 The worship at this place finds mention in Bhagavatha Purana in the name of Badrika Ashram (ashram around Badrika [indian dates] trees).

-The temple complex got destroyed and rebuilt several times, first during an avalanche between 16th and 17th century AD and again in an earthquake in 19th century AD.
+The temple complex got destroyed and rebuilt several times, first during an avalanche between the 16th and 17th century AD and again in an earthquake in 19th century AD.
 The present temple got rebuilt in the early 20th century AD.